phoenixbf/kapto/README.md

 1) Install Node.js
 2) Run `npm install` from root folder
 3) Basic launch via `npm start` or cluster launch via `pm2 start`

+## Client capture
+### Web-apps
+you can find in public/examples/ folder how to use Kapto client component to track interactions directly from web-apps, in a very simple manner.

+### Integrations
+You can find in integrations/ folder integrations with other engines or desktop platforms, for instance Unreal Engine 5